 - Pressgraphics + X, Click on Device Manager.

 - Double click Display adapter, Select the Graphics device listed under it.

 - Right, Click on the Graphic device, Click on properties.

 - Select the driver tab and select Rollback driver.

 - Follow on-screen instructions to complete the rollback process.

 Note: Rollback Driver option only available, If you have recently updated Graphics driver with the latest version.

-Once you done with the above steps, Restart windows and try connecting the TV and check if it helps.
+Once you are done with the above steps, Restart windows and try connecting the TV and check if it helps.